ARTSAT/MorikawaSDK/README.md

 MorikawaSDK
 ===========

-An arduino base application programming environment for satellite's mission : Morikawa Software Development Kit.
+An arduino base application programming environment for satellite's mission.